USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 ```
 git branch
 ```
-The branch you're currently working from will have an asterisk.
+The branch you are currently working from will have an asterisk.

-### 6. Modify the mechanism according to the [instructions](#modifychem) above.
+### 3.6 Modify the mechanism according to the [instructions](#modifychem) above.
 If the USEPA repository is updated by EPA, you will see a statement such as "This branch is X commits behind USEPA:main" in Github online.
 You will likely want to keep your CMAQ up-to-date and will want to pull the updates to your repo.
-Make sure the files you've edited are backed up.
+Make sure the files you have edited are backed up.
 Check the names of your remotes using:
 ```
 git remote -v
 ```
-If you've followed these instructions, your repository should be named dev_push_repo and the USEPA's repository should be named dev_repo.
+If you have followed these instructions, your repository should be named dev_push_repo and the USEPA's repository should be named dev_repo.
 To pull in the updates from USEPA's main branch:
 ```
 git pull dev_repo main
 ```
-To view a summary of the changes you've made to your repo since your last commit, type "git status" from anywhere in the repo.
-If you've followed the instructions above, you should see:
+To view a summary of the changes you have made to your repo since your last commit, type "git status" from anywhere in the repo.
+If you have followed the instructions above, you should see:
 ```
 # On branch newchem
 # Changes not staged for commit: